squawkcpp/cds/README.md

 [![Build Status](https://travis-ci.org/squawkcpp/cds.svg?branch=master)](https://travis-ci.org/squawkcpp/cds)
 [![GitHub version](https://badge.fury.io/gh/squawkcpp%2Fcds.svg)](https://badge.fury.io/gh/squawkcpp%2Fcds)

-** this software is still under development, its not recommended to use it now. **

 # Content Directory Server (CDS)

 Squawk Content Directory Server (CDS) is a service for indexing mediafiles on your local storage and expose the information to the network as RESTful API.
-The index is stored in a redis database.
-Names and metadata from the files are used to create the index.
-This data is enriched with reomote information from  [amazon](https://aws.amazon.com/de/api-gateway/) and [tmdb (https://www.themoviedb.org/documentation/api).
+Names and metadatas from the files are the main source to create the index.
+Additionally the index is enriched with reomote information from  [amazon](https://aws.amazon.com/de/api-gateway/) and [tmdb(https://www.themoviedb.org/documentation/api).

 ## Installation